purrfectgrape/wmt2021/README.md

 First, make sure that you are in wmt2021/ directory.
 After that, follow the steps below to reproduce the results of our experiments.

-# Retrieve data from WMT 2021
+## Retrieve data from WMT 2021
+Please note that it would take approximately 7 to 8 hours to retrieve all datasets for the Japanese-English language pair from WMT 2021.
     ./scripts/get_all_wmt2021.sh